 How do I remove ballpoint ink stains from my ultra suede couch?

-By Jane from SC
+By jane taylor from SC

 What will take food grease out of fabric on a couch?